-Your child’s doctor will take an X-ray of her abdomen and do some blood tests, usually in the neonatal intensive care unit.
-If it’s NEC, the X-ray will show gas or air bubbles in the wall of her intestine.
-The doctor may also insert a needle into your baby’s abdomen.
-If fluid leaks out, that’s a sign there’s a hole in her intestines.
+Your child’s doctor will take an X-ray of their abdomen and do some blood tests, usually in the neonatal intensive care unit.
+If it’s NEC, the X-ray will show gas or air bubbles in the wall of their intestine.
 Blood tests for infants with NEC show low white blood counts.
 That means your baby’s ability to fight infection is weakened.

 What’s the Treatment?

-This will depend on a number of things, including how premature your baby is, her overall health and medical history, and how far the infection has spread.
+This will depend on a number of things, including how premature your baby is, their overall health and medical history, and how far the infection has spread.

 Then, your doctor may do any of these things: